willmcpo/body-scroll-lock/README.md

 const enableBodyScroll = bodyScrollLock.enableBodyScroll;

 // 2.
-Get a target element that you want to persist scrolling for (such as a modal/lightbox/flyout/nav). const targetElement = document.querySelector("#someElementId");
+Get a target element that you want to persist scrolling for (such as a modal/lightbox/flyout/nav).
+// Specifically, the target element is the one we would like to allow scroll on (NOT a parent of that element).
+// This is also the element to apply the CSS '-webkit-overflow-scrolling: touch;' if desired. const targetElement = document.querySelector("#someElementId");